paulmroz/DVD-Rental/README.md

 # DVD-Rental
-Client-Server project of DVD Rental that uses Sockets.
+Client-Server project of DVD Rental that uses Sockets, JavaFX and Oracle database.